 - Make it personal

-You need to answer the question “Why You?” by providing relevance in the body of your message.
-Reference a specific event or article to prove you know their business, and have insights worthy of being heard.
-If you really want to put in the extra effort, scan through their Annual Report or blog section on the website to determine what their business priorities are.
-Share this in your messaging and you’ll really separate yourself from the people who are using templated messages.
+Mention a specific event or article to show that you know their business and have insights that are worthy of being heard.
+If you really want to make extra efforts, scan through an annual report or blog section on the website for interesting information to determine what their business priorities are.
+Share this in your posts and you'll really stand out from the people who use standard messages.

-Here is where you must share insight with your buyer that gets them thinking critically about their problems.
-Share a link to a case study, third-party industry report, blog post, or article that is relevant to their particular situation and will help to shape their buying journey.
-I personally like to avoid using links to my own gated whitepapers on the first message, as it can be perceived as self-serving or spammy.
+Here you can share insight with your contact, which makes them critically reflect on their problems.
+Share a link to a case study, a third party report, a blog post or an article that is relevant to their specific situation and will help shape their buying process.
+Personally, I find the use of links to own white papers or success stories on the first post personally not pleasant, because it can be experienced as exaggerated sales and even as spam.

-You need to end your inmail with instructions for next steps.
-It could simply be asking a question about their business, or asking for a meeting and suggesting a few times to talk.
-Anything what helps to keep the conversation going.
+Please close your inmail with instructions for the next steps.
+It can be a question about their company, or you can ask for a meeting or meeting.
+Everything that helps to keep the conversation going.